sreejagpt/hashtag-bracelet/README.md

 # Setting up you Arduino Development Environment

+Please follow setup instructions provided in the project wiki here

 # Starting the Workshop

 We will be going through the workshop step-by-step along with you.
 To start by yourself, follow the steps below and keep the project wiki handy.